antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 Photoshop-Export-Layers-as-Images
 =================================

-<b>This light-weight script allows you to export your layers as individual JPGs / PNGs at a speed much faster than the built-in script from Adobe.
+<b>This light-weight script allows you to export your layers as individual JPGs / PNGs</b> at a speed much faster than the built-in script from Adobe.
 Do note, that it does not contain all the functionality the Adobe one has, but it is due to its barebones nature that it is faster.
-Feel free to contribute to it and make it even more powerful!</b>
+Feel free to contribute to it and make it even more powerful!
+Feel free to make any adjustments to the script as needed.
 This script was originally built as a response to a question on [graphicdesign.stackexchange.com](http://graphicdesign.stackexchange.com/).

 The question may be found [here](http://graphicdesign.stackexchange.com/q/1961/408).